patrickaod/Little-Origami/README.md

 Little Orgiami is designed to be a seemless flow of information for the reader to enjoy, understand, and use.

-This is accomplished through three static HTML/CSS pages:
+This is accomplished through three responsive HTML/CSS pages:

 ### The First Page

 The index page contains demonstation videos, brief informative articles, and interactive elements that aim to inspire confidence in the user.

 ![Little Origami Index Page](documentation/overview/index-pg.jpeg)

 ### The Second Page